erfianugrah/forminator/docs/MISSING-FEATURES.md

 - All removed content is preserved in git history if needed
 - Features should only be added to implementation docs after verification
-- This document should be updated as features are implemented or verified
+- This document tracks optional enhancements and unverified features
-- Consider creating a ROADMAP.md for planned features vs this document for verification
+- Core fraud detection system is production-ready and fully implemented